LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 22 ](/Pictures/Figure22.png)

-I added the following control signal:
+I added the following control signals:
 - LF – Load Flags – load the Flags register with the value of the Flags signals present at the output of the Adder/Subtractor or Arithmetic and Logic Units
+- EF – Enable Flags – presents the contents of the Flags register on the Data Bus

 I have provided 3 Flags for the ISAP-1 computer:
 - The Carry Flag – is set if the 8-bit representation capacity of the result of an arithmetic operation is exceeded,